xma711/notebook/software_engineering/readings/pragmatic_programmer/README.md

 However, we need to make sure the assertions used has no side effects.
 We shouldn't do something like "Test.ASSERT(iter.nextElements() != null); object obj = iter.nextElement();"
 because it has the side effects of moving the iterator past the element being fetched.
-This problem is kind of "Heisenbug" - debugging that changes the behavior fo the system being debugged.
+This problem is kind of "Heisenberg" - debugging that changes the behavior of the system being debugged.

 Exception